Water Polo Suits

 - Jammers: swimsuits that go from the waist to the knee.
 The most popular swimsuits among lap swimmers.
-Swim jammers provide more coverage than the conventional brief.
-Jammers fit tighly to the body.
+Swim jammers provide more coverage than the conventional brief, yet still fit tightly to the body.
 They can vary in length and in many ways resemble cycling shorts.
 Jammers are used for racing as well as practice.

 - "Speedos", briefs, racers --- 3 terms that describe just the regular and traditional swimsuit.
 Briefs offer great support and are good for both swimming and sunbathing.

-- Drag suits are baggy swimsuits.
-They are loose on purpose to create resistance while swimming.
-Drag suits are part of resistance swimming and could be considered training gear.
+- Drag suits are purposefully baggy swimsuits that create resistance while swimming.
+Drag suits are part of resistance training and could be considered training gear.
 They should be used for practice only.

 - Square legs: Those are a little bit longer than traditional briefs.
 The outseam may vary from 5" to 9" depending on the manufacturer.
 In general, swim square legs are used for practice, but some swimmers use it for racing.